 Before a builder can transfer title of a unit to a purchaser, the condominium must be registered.
 If you move into a unit before the condominium is registered, you will likely have to pay "occupancy rent" until the condominium is registered and you get title to your unit.

-This type of corporation has no units, but has common elements like roads, a golf course, or a ski hill.
-Owners enjoy the common elements and jointly fund their maintenance and repair.
+This type of condominium corporation has no units and only has common elements such as a road, a golf course, or a ski hill.
+Owners enjoy the common elements and jointly fund their maintenance and repair through the payment of the common expenses.

 In this type of corporation: